wethod/learning-center-source/content/marketing/index.md

 ## Overview

-This is the right place to put all that costs related to the promotion of your products.
+This is the right place to put all that costs related to the promotion of your products or services.

 Each cost has: